DIY Fundraising Ideas & Materials

-- Concert with a local or big named band - Sell tickets in advance or take a love offering during the concert.
+- Concert with a local or big named band - Sell tickets in advance and consider offering food and/or beverages for sale during the event.

 - Bowling For Bucks - The group event is simple to put together.
 Simply arrange with a bowling alley to rent a group of lanes, or the entire building, and start soliciting teams.
 One way to raise a lot of funds is to charge a large entry fee for each foursome, for example, $60 each.
 Obviously, if you're going to charge that much to play, you'd better make it a lot of fun!
 Local business may donate items for goody bags and concessions.

 - Cast For The Cure - Fishing tournaments can be done on lakes, off piers, or deep sea fishing.
 Charge competition fees, sell t-shirts, get corporate sponsors, offer prizes, have a vendor fair, and most of all have a good time.

 - Cycling event - Organize a bike ride and ask participants to pay an entry fee and/or fundraise for their entry.
 Talk to your town about any necessary permits to block off roads for a start/finish line area if needed.

 - Golf Tournament - A Golf Tournament can be a fun Spring or Summer activity that will generate a good deal of awareness and activity.
 The more events that go along with the golf tournament, the more money will be raised.
 Another key is to have local businesses sponsor your tournament.
 See join.parentprojectmd.org/jumpingjack for example.

 - Hustle for Muscle - An event where middle school and/or high school football teams compete during off season for athletic awards.

 - Dancing with the Stars - Get local dancing professionals to dance with local celebrities for a competition.